andrewfwalters/w241/essay1.md

 There are two implications of non-independant populations samples: first that genes are difficult to study in isolation and second that non-genetic factors could be shared between participants.

 The first implication is more insidious.
-Imagine that a particular sub-population is more likely to poses the gene of interest, due to some common ancestry.
+Imagine that a particular sub-population is more likely to possess the gene of interest, due to some common ancestry.
 This sub-population would likely share other genes, which could predispose them to other conditions affecting their depression.
 This effect could influence the study in either direction.
 The second implication would be easier to control for.